 Dr. Michio Kaku's Playlist: Five Science Videos You Must See.
 What is the meaning of infinity?

 How can the Higgs boson be explained in a way that is clear and accessible?
 The answers to these questions and many others can be found in five videos that theoretical physicist Dr. Michio Kaku says you cannot afford to miss.
-10 Mind-Blowing Discoveries This Week.
+This list also includes Dr. Kaku's Floating University Lecture, "The Universe in a Nutshell: The Physics of Everything," which is now available for free for the first time.
+Watch Dr. 10 Mind-Blowing Discoveries This Week.
 Photo Credit: Sabino Parente/Shutterstock.com July 20, 2012 |

 Extinguish a fire by blasting it with sound.
 Sandrine Ceurstemont, editor, New Scientist TV Forget blasting out your favourite tunes, you could now use speakers to put out a fire.
 A new video from the US Defense Advanced Research Projects Agency (DARPA) shows how to extinguish burning fuel by trapping it in an acoustic field generated by surrounding speakers.
 By using specific frequencies, a fire is killed in a two-pronged attack.
 First, sound increases the air speed, thinning the layer where combustion occurs and thus making it easier to disrupt the flame.
 But the acoustics also disturb the surface of the fuel which increases vaporisation, widening the flame and cooling its overall temperature.

 The new mineral was found embedded in the Allende meteorite, which fell to Earth in 1969.
 Since 2007, geologist Chi Ma of Caltech has been probing the meteorite with a scanning electron microscope, discovering nine new materials, including panguite.
 Ma and his team have determined that panguite was one of the first solid materials to coalesce in our solar system, roughly 4.567 billion years ago.
 The mineral’s name is a reference to Pan Gu, a primitive, hairy giant from Chinese mythology who separated yin and yang with a swing of his enormous axe, thereby creating the Earth and sky.
 Panguite’s primordial nature means that it was actually around before the Earth and other planets formed, meaning it can help scientists learn more about the conditions in the cloud of gas and dust that gave rise to our solar system.

 Image: Chi Ma/Caltech.
 10 Mind-Blowing Discoveries This Week.
 Photo Credit: Faiz Zaki/Shutterstock.com June 29, 2012 | Like this article?